 There are three levels of connectivity in a Schematic design: 'normal' drawn/shown connections, implied connections (two pins connected but not all the connection drawn to declutter the design) and implied connections based on net name only.

 - Normal connections are drawn by using Add Connection.
 Draw between the two (or more) pins required.
 The full connection is shown on the design.

-- Method two is where there is no connection drawn (not even a 'stub') but where the pin at both ends is named using a net name.
+- The final method is where there is no connection drawn (not even a 'stub') but where the pin at both ends is named using a net name.
 Each pin of the same net will be then connected together as 'implied'.
 This is done by right clicking on a relevant pin and using the [Add to Net] entry.

 When a design is reverse engineered, net classes in the category 'Signal' are shown with normal connection but net classes in the category 'Power' only appear as net names on each pin.